 Subscribers can make up to 50 chromosome map profiles.
 They can also make 50 family trees that go back as far as they want.
-Subscribers can also make unlimited bulk data imports, and import as many generations as desired of GEDCOM data.
+Subscribers can also make unlimited bulk data imports and import as many generations as desired of GEDCOM data.

-Subscriptions are $30 for a 6-month period or $55 for a year.
+A subscription costs $55 for a year.
 Since DNA Painter analyzes data from other sources, you will need to factor in the cost of your original DNA test.

 Review of DNA Painter Privacy

-Users can delete their account at any time by emailing a request.
+A user can delete their account at any time by emailing a request.

 DNA Painter in the News